spack/spack-tutorial/tutorial_basics.rst

 of our optimized installation of zlib (``cppflags="-O3"``) began with ``h6i53if``.
 We can now explicitly build with that package without typing the entire spec, by using the ``/`` sigil to refer to it by hash.
-As with other tools like git, you do not need to specify an *entire* hash on the command line.
+As with other tools like Git, you do not need to specify an *entire* hash on the command line.
 You can specify just enough digits to identify a hash uniquely.
-If a hash prefix is ambiguous (i.e., two or more installed packages share the prefix) then spack will report an error.
+If a hash prefix is ambiguous (i.e., two or more installed packages share the prefix) then Spack will report an error.

 .. literalinclude:: outputs/basics/tcl-zlib-hash.out
    :language: console